 - Provide you with the confidence to finish the distance

-- Increase your fitness
+- Increase your endurance and overall fitness

 - Allow you to set your best possible half marathon time